Kotlin/kotlinx.coroutines/docs/topics/channels.md

 >
 {type="note"}

-The output will be similar to the the following one, albeit the processor ids that receive each specific integer may be different:
+The output will be similar to the following one, albeit the processor ids that receive each specific integer may be different:

 ```text